In this post, I tackle discovering a new grocery store in my new town, our obsession with egg salad, and my milk manifesto.

 Milk in the News…Again.

+Here we go again over the milk issue!
+I’ve written about chocolate milk before.
 Now, it seems, we’re onto plain milk.

 Some researchers say you need it and some say you don’t.
 Some people just state their opinion, hoping you’ll find them popular enough to agree with them.
 Careful, taking the stance of a food extremist can get you off track with feeding.